Master's Degree Program and Requirements

-The master's degree will be granted to degree candidates who complete a program of studies approved by a faculty advisor.
-The degree does not require a thesis, but students may include a thesis in their program and receive up to 9 units for their thesis work.
-The program must include no less than 45 units.
-In addition, a 3.0 GPA (B average) must be earned in all coursework taken at Santa Clara.
-Residence requirements of the University are met by completing 36 units of the graduate program at Santa Clara.
-A maximum of 9 quarter units (6 semester units) may be transferred from other accredited institutions at the discretion of the student's advisor.
-All units applied toward the degree, including those transferred from other institutions, must be earned within a six-year period.
-Students must develop a program of studies with an academic advisor and file the program during their first term of enrollment at Santa Clara.
-The program of studies must contain a minimum of 25 electrical engineering units and a minimum total of 45 units of graduate-level engineering courses.
-The number of engineering management courses accepted is restricted to 6 units.
+The master’s degree will be granted to degree candidates who complete a program of studies approved by a faculty advisor.
+The degree does not require a thesis, but students may include a thesis in their program with up to nine units for their thesis work.
+The program must consist of no less than 46 units.
+In addition, a 3.0 GPA (B average) must be earned in all coursework taken at Santa Clara University.
+Residence requirements are met by completing 37 units of the graduate program at Santa Clara University.
+A maximum of nine quarter units (six-semester units) of graduate-level coursework may be transferred from other accredited institutions at the discretion of the student’s advisor.
+All units applied toward the degree, including those transferred from other institutions, must be earned within six years.

-- Graduate Core (minimum 6 units): See descriptions in Chapter 3
+- Graduate Core (minimum 8 units): See descriptions in Chapter 4, Academic Information

 - Applied Mathematics (4 units)